 RN to Master of Science in Nursing

 The Accelerated RN to MSN program is designed to be completed part-time in 4-years, including summers.
-Students may elect a full time option when completing the graduate curriculum.
 The program has been designed for nurses seeking careers as nurse educator, advanced practice nurse in chronic illness management, or a generalist nurse responsible for leadership and management of patient populations at the unit level in an acute care facility.

 The mission of the graduate program in nursing at California State University San Marcos is to provide superior graduate education to qualified students, leading to the Master of Science in Nursing (MSN) degree.
 Our objective is to prepare nurses in generalist and advanced practice roles for positions in the health care industry, community or public health agencies, and academia, and for continued study at the doctoral level.

 The MSN program includes a strong foundation in theory and research inquiry.
 The School of Nursing acknowledges the responsibility to address the nursing and health care needs in populations and communities around the globe, including those who are underserved and vulnerable.
 The graduate program builds on the knowledge gained at the baccalaureate level and promotes nursing scholarship at the local, state, national and international level through research, service and practice.
 Values, ethics and multicultural perspectives are heavily embedded within the graduate program.
 Cultural sensitivity and competence are emphasized in the curriculum as students interface with a diverse population both professionally and in the care of clients, families and communities.

 The School of Nursing offers three areas of concentration:

 The Advanced Practice Nursing concentration prepares the student for advanced practice nursing in the following three areas: Clinical Nurse Specialist (CNS), Family Nurse Practitioner (FNP), and Family Psychiatric Mental Health Nurse Practitioner (FPMHNP).